rlivings39/learning-ai/python-lessons/README.md

 Python has no way of enforcing strong encapsulation.
 Instead it's up to convention and everyone being adults.

 Prefixing a name with a leading `_` signifies it's meant to be internal.
 If you're using such a thing, look harder for higher-level functionality.

+Names prefixed with `__` are not available in base classes directly but exist via a mangled name.

 You can define properties and access using the `@property` and `@prop.setter` decorators in your class definition for getter and setter methods resp.